 We have taught in schools in different ways, teachers used various visual aids, gestures with nursery rhymes and so on.
 As we grew we had PowerPoint presentations for better understanding.

-But most of the time one teacher is assigned to each subject and she would be teaching us as mentioned in the course book.
-Majorly the conversation is limited.
+But most of the time one teacher assigns to each subject and she would be teaching us as mention in the coursebook.
+Majorly the conversation limited.
 Only the teacher speaks and the student listens.

-For this reason, team teaching is found to be very effective as it involves students actively.
+For this reason, team teaching Finds to be very effective as it involves students actively.
 It involves mental and physical simulation of students.

 What is Team Teaching?

-The different type of teaching may include- Teaching the same group at the same time, shared teaching as per the area of expertise or teaching different subgroup within a large group of students.
+The different types of teaching may include- Teaching the same group at the same time, shared teaching as per the area of expertise or teaching different subgroups within a large group of students.

 Team Teaching Method

-The team-teaching method is one of the greatest innovation in the teaching sector.
-It came into existence in the year 1954 in the USA and was mainly focussed on developing courses and teaching strategies.
+The team-teaching method is one of the greatest innovations in the teaching sector.
+It came into existence in the year 1954 in the USA and is mainly focus on developing courses and teaching strategies.

-Team teaching is also known as collaborative teaching or co-teaching method.
-The definitions to team teaching is defined by different people in different ways.
+Team teaching also knowns as a collaborative teaching or co-teaching method.
+The definitions of team teaching defined by different people in different ways.

-“Team teaching is a type of instructional organization involving teaching personnel and the students assigned to them in which two or more teachers are given responsibility, looking together, for all or a significant part of the instruction for some group students”. – as per Spanish.
+“Team teaching is a type of instructional organization involving teaching personnel and the students assign to them in which two or more teachers gives responsibility, looking together, for all or a significant part of the instruction for some group students”. – as per Spanish.

 “In this teaching strategy two or more than two teachers involve to make a plan of any given subject, or subjects cooperatively, carry it out, and always evaluate its effect on the students periodically” – by educationist

-“It is a form of organization in which individual teachers decide to pool resources, interest, and expertise in order to device and implement a scheme of work suitable to the needs for their pupils and the facilities of their school”.- as per David Warwick
+“It is a form of organization in which individual teachers decide to pool resources, interest, and expertise to the device and implement a scheme of work suitable to the needs for their pupils and the facilities of their school”.- as per David Warwick

 Characteristics of Team Teaching: